Click HERE to download pdf file.

-Procurement cards (P-Cards) are only distributed to specific individuals for departmental purchases of commodities/services for UALR official business purposes.
+Procurement cards (P-Cards) are only distributed to specific individuals for departmental purchases of commodities/services for UA Little Rock official business purposes.
 To obtain a P-Card, full-time faculty or staff (students are not eligible) must complete the cardholder P-Card Employee Agreement.
-The P-Card Employee Agreement must be completed and signed by the cardholder and the unit (departmental) supervisor.
-If a supervisor requests a P-Card, the P-Card Employee Agreement must be signed by their immediate supervisor.
+The P-Card Employee Agreement must be completed and signed by the cardholder, the unit (departmental) supervisor, and the vice chancellor of the unit (department).
+If a supervisor requests a P-Card, the P-Card Employee Agreement must be signed by his or her immediate supervisor.

 P-Card holders are required to store P-Cards in a safe, secure location.
-P-Card holders are not allowed to give their P-Card to anyone but a delegated employee who has a Cardholder Delegation Form on file with the P-Card administrator.
+P-Card holders are not allowed to give their P-Card to anyone else to use.

 If a P-Card is lost or stolen, the P-Card holder must immediately report the loss to the P-Card administrator and the P-Card holder’s direct supervisor.
 If the occurrence happens after business hours, the P-Card holder will immediately call the issuing bank and report the lost or stolen P-Card.
 The telephone number is located on the back of the P-Card and should be recorded and stored in an alternative location for accessibility in case of emergency.